How to Complete Your ARRT® CQR (Continuing Qualifications Requirements)

 The main objective of this step is to help individuals identify gaps in their knowledge related to their discipline.

-An SSA content outline is created for each discipline to define the scope of knowledge that a qualified R.T. or R.R.A. is expected to know.
+An SSA content outline is created for each discipline to define the scope of knowledge that a qualified R.T.® or person with R.R.A.® certification is expected to know.

 You must schedule your SSA after you complete your professional profile.
 There are two options for taking the assessment: (1) going to a physical exam centre (like Pearson VUE), or (2) taking it online from your home.
 You are free to choose either option.